Tips on Wearing Spectral Filters

 - Reward ideas

 - Three bonus marbles for ignoring an unkind comment.
-Most students think the glasses are great. but there always is an unhappy child who teases .
+Most students think the spectral filters are great. but there always is an unhappy child who teases .
 Teach the child to ignore.

-A weekly trip with grandma to a local cafe for a treat for each week glasses are worn all day, every day.
-This helped my grandchild, Jemma, who didn't get her headaches until after lunch, so forgot the glasses in the morning.
+A weekly trip with grandma to a local cafe for a treat for each week spectral filters are worn all day, every day.
+This helped my grandchild, Jemma, who didn't get her headaches until after lunch, so forgot the filters in the morning.

 The parent and child generate a list of eight to ten things the student would like, and the parent can approve.
 Make them age appropriate.
 They can be anything.